 spiders no longer required to be mythical figures

 An elaboration can then support the articulation and working-through of the anxiety from which the phobia protects.

 In time, this working-through can result in the establishment of a different relationship to the world – maybe in this case, one that does not require spiders to be such powerful, frightening and mythical figures.

 I’m Suzy and I’m a Phobic was first broadcast on BBC Radio 4, 2 January 2013.
 Produced by David Morley.
 A Perfectly Normal production for BBC Radio 4.
 My transcription is of 14’30” to 17’00”.

 In the radio programme, Suzy undergoes ‘psychological desensitisation’ – also know as ‘exposure therapy’ – for a quick removal of her phobia: she is increasingly exposed to her phobic situation for increasing amounts of time.
-As a consequence she experiences high levels of distress and anxiety which result in the formation of a new phobia.
+As a consequence she experiences high levels of distress and anxiety which result – as she tells us at the end of the programme – in the formation of a new phobia.

 The Wikipedia page on Brelades was accessed September 2019, https://en.m.wikipedia.org/wiki/Saint_Br%C3%A9lade